-For example, if you had a VantageScore credit score of 827, nobody would rightfully call that a “low score” as it’s only 23 points from the top of the range (NOTE: VantageScore 3.0 is scaled from 300 to 850).
+For example, if you had a VantageScore credit score of 827, nobody would rightfully call that a “low score” as it’s only 23 points from the top of the range (NOTE: VantageScore 3.0 and VantageScore 4.0 is scaled from 300 to 850).
 Any score short of 850 is going to have reasons why it wasn’t even higher.

 Here’s why: A lender is required by Federal law to provide a consumer with a disclosure notice if their credit report data is used in the review of a loan application and the application is either denied, or the application is approved but with less than the best terms offered.
 And, some lenders may voluntarily provide the disclosure notice to all customers even if the application was approved at the best terms.

 The disclosure notice contains both your score and the reason codes explaining why your score isn’t higher, and usually arrives in the form of a letter.
 It also indicates which credit reporting company (CRC) – the three national CRCs are Equifax, Experian and TransUnion – supplied your score to the lender.